 1 Hr., 55 Mins.

-“Internal Affairs” is reminiscent of William Friedkin’s deranged crooked-cop actioner “To Live and Die in L.A.”
+Internal Affairs is reminiscent of William Friedkin’s deranged crooked-cop actioner To Live and Die in L.A.
 (1985), which was about a secret-service agent (William Petersen) who bends the law to his whims — with growing craze — to avenge the violent death of his partner.
-But what that film got right, as far as indictment-driven police thrillers go, was that it emphasized that basically everyone in it was unprincipled and abusive of their powers.
+What that film got right, as far as indictment-driven police thrillers go, was that it emphasized that basically everyone in it was unprincipled and abusive of their powers.
 It doubled as a horror movie.
-“Internal Affairs,” by contrast, doesn’t untangle the thorniness of its moral complications.
+Internal Affairs, by contrast, doesn’t untangle the thorniness of its moral complications.
 It I think unintentionally says that corner-cutting is OK as long it's putting a stop to worse corner-cutting.
 How did we get from a potentially sharp, polemical police thriller to this?
 Internal Affairs progressively loses focus until it's become a total blur of a movie.
 C